Tw1ddle/Rectangle-Bin-Packing/README.md

 ![Screenshot](screenshots/screenshot2.png?raw=true "Bin Packing Algorithms screenshot 2")

 ## Notes ##
-* Most of the algorithms are ported from public domain C++ implementations by [Jukka Jylänki](https://github.com/juj/RectangleBinPack).
+* The algorithms in this haxelib were ported from a public domain C++ implementations by [Jukka Jylänki](https://github.com/juj/RectangleBinPack).
 * For details about the algorithms, see Jukka's [blog posts](http://clb.demon.fi/projects/even-more-rectangle-bin-packing) and [paper](http://clb.demon.fi/files/RectangleBinPack.pdf).
 * The haxelib supports every Haxe target, but has not been thoroughly tested or optimized for performance, especially on native targets.
 * If you have any questions or suggestions then [get in touch](http://samcodes.co.uk/contact).